YunquanCheung/WaterMeterDetection/README.md

 - Created a custom Water Meter Reading Recognition dataset by collecting and labeling water meter pictures from real scenes.
 - Trained and tested the oriented YOLOv5 model
 - Deployed the oriented YOLOv5 model to build a Flask web application
-- Added water meter recognition function to include the corresponding results
+- Added water meter reading recognition to include the corresponding reading

 ## New Web Demo